asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # Change Logs
+* 5 Jan, 2021: All files updated.
+Data for Poland, Greece, Switzerland fixed.
+Portugal is releasing data at weekly intervals only and therefore daily cases per capita need to be imputed correctly.
+The scripts have been updated to Stata 16.
+There should not be compatibility issues with earlier versions but please report if the files don't compile.
+New maps added for cumulative cases and cumulative cases per capita for 2020.
 * 7 Dec, 2020: All files updated.
 Romania JSON has been scripted in Stata.
 Portugal status remains the same.
 Last regional updated was 26 Oct 2020.
 Portugal and Greece have been removed from the Europe map but individual files remain in the database.
 * 25 Nov, 2020: All files updated.
 Portugal has not updated the official dataset since 26 Oct, 2020.
 Greece data is also patchy.
 Maps are now organized in alphabetical order of the 2-letter country code rather than when they were added to this repository.
 * 17 Nov, 2020: All files added to the directory for public release.
 Zenodo badge created.
 Tables have been updated.
 All dofiles were checked and reworked for updates, new datasets, paths.
 Dofiles for country level maps will be added soon.